dotnet/dotNext/docs/features/unsafe/index.md

 Span<int> s = stackalloc int[4];
 ```

-DotNext library provides rich data structures allocated in unmanaged heap (off-heap memory) and set of routines comparable to C memory functions.
+.NEXT library provides rich data structures allocated in unmanaged heap (off-heap memory) and set of routines comparable to C memory functions.
 Moreover, these features are platform and hardware independent and limited by .NET Runtime support.

 > [!NOTE]
 > The library is written in managed code without PInvoke calls.